Bittersweet (Madison Beer song)

-"Bittersweet" is a song by American singer Madison Beer, released on October 10, 2025 as the third single from her upcoming third studio album Locket.
-She wrote it with One Love, Madi Yanofsky and Jon Robert Hall, and produced it with the former.
+"Bittersweet" is a song recorded by American singer Madison Beer for her third studio album, Locket (2026).
+It was released by Sing It Loud and Epic Records on October 10, 2025, as the third single from the album.
+It was written and produced by Beer and One Love, with additional writing from Madi Yanofsky and Jon Robert Hall.
+A synth-pop track, "Bittersweet" is about moving on from a failed relationship.

+"Bittersweet" was both commercially and critically successful.
+The song received acclaim for its lyrics and hooks.
+It reached the top ten in Bolivia, Malaysia, New Zealand, the Philippines, and Singapore, and the top twenty in Costa Rica and Indonesia.
+"Bittersweet" became Beer's first song to reach the Billboard Hot 100, peaking at number 68, while also peaking at number 17 on the Pop Airplay chart.

 Background

-When Madison Beer had originally finished her album Locket, she experienced events in her private life that inspired her to write the song.
-She called One Love, who booked a session with her, Yanofsky and Hall.
-They all composed the song together.

 In a press statement, Beer said that the song is about "the end of a chapter and the difficulty of coming to terms with it, while also recognizing that deep down you know it's for the best—and finding peace in that along the journey."
 She teased the song through the music video for her previous single "Yes Baby".

-Composition and lyrics
+Lyrics and composition

-"Bittersweet" is a mid-tempo synth-pop song.
-Lyrically, it finds Madison Beer mournfully reflecting on the end of a relationship, while trying to piece together her feelings as she moves forward and describing both positive and negative consequences.
-The song opens with "fluttery arpeggiated keyboards", and in the first verse Beer describes being confused and surprised by the outcome of the relationship as she had thought it was stable.
-During the chorus, over "dramatic" chords and a four on the floor beat, she croons about having recovered from the breakup while criticizing her ex-lover for his dishonesty: "Now that it's over, you blame it all on me / I know I should be bitter, but baby / Right now I'm bittersweet / I'm getting over what you put me through / And I'd say I'm done crying, but baby / I don't lie like you do".
-The second verse continues the topic of feeling sad but growing from her experience, as she recognizes that he had failed to appreciate her.
+"Bittersweet" has been described as a synth-pop song.
+Lyrically, it finds Beer mournfully reflecting on the end of a relationship, while trying to piece together her feelings as she moves forward and describing both positive and negative consequences.
+The song opens with "fluttery arpeggiated keyboards", and in the first verse, Beer describes being confused and surprised by the outcome of the relationship, as she had thought it was stable.
+She croons about having recovered from the breakup while criticizing her ex-lover for his dishonesty: "Now that it's over, you blame it all on me / I know I should be bitter, but baby / Right now I'm bittersweet / I'm getting over what you put me through / And I'd say I'm done crying, but baby / I don't lie like you do".
+The second verse continues the topic of feeling sad but growing from her experience.
 Throughout the song, Beer also adds multiple ad-libs of her laughing to convey sarcasm.